VHSgunzo/runimage/README.md

 * Works on most Linux distributions, including even very old ones or without glibc or systemd and in live boot mode.
 * OverlayFS mode (It looks like the usual means of containerization like docker) (See [Usage](https://github.com/VHSgunzo/runimage#usage))
 * Read-Write mount in OverlayFS mode.
-* The ability to en/decrypt container filesystem.
+* The ability to en/decrypt container rootfs
 * Running and working without root rights, including package management.
 * The ability to work in a packed and unpacked form.
 * The ability to run both 32-bit and 64-bit executable files.
 * Based on Arch Linux, contains the latest software and [AUR](https://aur.archlinux.org) support.
 * Access to [BlackArch](https://github.com/BlackArch/blackarch) repo.
 * Own Pacman [repository](https://runimage-repo.hf.space) with [mirror](https://github.com/runimage/repo).
-* The ability to use custom rootfs
 * Updating without extraction runimage and automatic rebuild if the update was successful.
 * The ability to launching AppImage applications with FUSE mount (not needed to extract).
 * The ability to exec commands at the host level (see RIM_ENABLE_HOSTEXEC and [hostexec](https://github.com/VHSgunzo/runimage/blob/main/rootfs/var/RunDir/utils/hostexec))